 Based at Montana State University, CAIRHE is an official state of Montana research center designated by the Montana University System Board of Regents.
 CAIRHE is supported by an Institutional Development Award (IDeA)—specifically, a Centers of Biomedical Research Excellence (COBRE) grant—from the National Institute of General Medical Sciences of the National Institutes of Health (grant number P20GM104417).
 For more information, see http://www.montana.edu/cairhe/about/.

 Principal investigator applicants must be full-time faculty at Montana State University.

 One of the main objectives of the COBRE grant program is to enhance the ability of junior investigators to compete independently for an NIH individual research grant or other major external peer-reviewed support.
-For this reason, projects funded by CAIRHE’s NIH grant must involve junior investigators, defined as either (1) an individual who does not have and has not previously had an external, peer-reviewed research project grant or program project grant from either a federal or non-federal source that names that investigator as the PI; or (2) an established investigator who is making a significant change to her/his research career.
+For this reason, projects funded by CAIRHE’s NIH grant must involve junior investigators, defined as either (1) an individual who does not have and has not previously had an external, peer-reviewed major research project grant or program project grant from either a federal or non-federal source that names that investigator as the PI; or (2) an established investigator who is making a significant change to her/his research career.
 Most faculty in category 1 are new and early stage investigators.
 For NIH definitions, see http://grants.nih.gov/policy/new_investigators/index.htm#definition.